julienLombard/blog-mvc/README.md

 - twig / extensions to display a summary of articles
 - symfony / yaml for routes files

-To install them and generate autoload file, change the folder directory with the command `cd <directory>` in your command console.
+To install them and generate autoload file, change the folder directory to the directory where the project is located by using the `cd <directory>` command on the command console.

 ```
 cd <directory>